Stages of fasting by the hour: All you need to know

 Stage four: growth hormone and recovery

 This fasting state occurs after 36 or more hours, and it’s a turning point between intermittent fasting and long fasting.
 After so much time fasting, your growth hormone levels begin to shift.
 Secretion of HGH is increased, as well as the frequency of the secretion.
 That can help build muscle and speed up the healing process for wounds and muscle injuries.

 Stage five: stem cells and immune function

 This final stage of fasting begins after a full three days without food.
-Before presenting all the benefits, we have to note that this is a serious undertaking, so make sure to consult a doctor or weight loss clinic before aiming for this stage.
+Before presenting all the benefits, we have to note that this is a serious undertaking, so make sure to consult a doctor or weight loss clinic in Chicago before aiming for this stage.
 If you go for it, make sure to drink plenty of water tea and fill your body with electrolytes.
 If you feel lightheaded or unwell, please stop fasting.